Women's work: House work and home production

 "Women's work" may also refer to roles related to housekeeping, such as cooking, sewing, ironing, and cleaning.
 It may also refer to professions that include these functions, such as maid and cook.
 Though much of "women's work" is indoors, some is outdoors, such as fetching water, grocery shopping or food foraging, and gardening.

 Until the Industrial Revolution, society was primarily agrarian and women were just as involved in working on farms as men.

 A proverbial couplet runs: "Man may work from sun to sun, But woman's work is never done".

 Related concepts include gender roles, wage labour and employment, female workforce, and women's rights (cf. gender roles and feminism).
 The term may be pejorative, because historical advertisements have promoted the misrepresentation of women as only house maids.

 Many working women juggle a 'double-day shift,' which includes balancing a full-time job with full-time household responsibilities, a convention still prevalent in modern workplaces.
 The labor undertaken by women within the household is frequently overlooked and undervalued.

-Effects on relations between men and women

-The term micropower refers to having greater power in the home; which means that it is easier for men to avoid house work and care labor.
-Micro power may also be a tool men use to prevent women from entering the workforce.
-When women are kept in the private sphere, men remain the sole provider financially, which provides headway in American society.